Willowlark/thelittlethingswemiss/_posts/PbP/2017-08-31-world-guide.md

 Those who remained of Eblia had nothing.
 The fishing villages were barely up and running a few years, not stocked to rebuild a kingdom.
 The rivers that flowed from the mountain lakes dried up, dammed by the fallen mountain.
 The only surviving piece of the nation was abandoned, no longer fit for living.
 This was almost a century ago.

 The remaining Eblians were welcomed to other nations, many moving to Theanovene and trying to live on.
 What little of their culture remains is preserved quietly in the home, though a grand statue to their nation resides in a Theanovene park.
 Their land has been left unsettled; not out of respect for the dead but due to it's seperation from current world powers and less than ideal resources.
 The mountains containing the ruins of the Eblia lie quietly, dangerous to anyone who tries to explore them.
 People do attempt to delve into the ruins every summer, trying to find the one piece of Elbian history that could make them rich.

+**O - Baygrove**: The last remnant of the kingdom to have inhabitants.
+That said, this village is merely a agreed upon base camp by explorers, archeaologists, and treasure hunters heading into Elbia.

 ---
 ---